Frank Capra filmography

 Frank Capra (May 5, 1897 - September 3, 1991) was an Italian American film director, producer and writer who became the creative force behind some of the major award-winning films of the 1930s and 1940s.
 Capra directed a total of 36 feature-length films (34 of which are known to survive) and 16 documentary films during his lifetime.

-His movies It's a Wonderful Life, Mr. Smith Goes to Washington, and It Happened One Night are often cited among the greatest films ever made.
+His movies It's a Wonderful Life, Mr. Smith Goes to Washington, and Mr. Deeds Goes to Town are often cited among the greatest films ever made.

 The following are the films directed by Frank Capra, along with a listing of his awards.